Kr1shu01/Kr1shu01.github.io/_pages/about.md

 The world, which I had felt faint at the time, was now back to its original form.

 ___
+<p align="center"><strong>Treacherous.</strong></p>

+At the end of the snowy field were the dark shadows of the procession travelling further and further away, the lights dappled and thrown over the sound of distant footsteps.
+The exit of the forest, barren and silent, her beautiful face in the moonlight, hung a trace of unintentional sadness, the red dress in the silver-white world is particularly conspicuous.
+She still wondered why no one assisted her, all so silently swept past her, as if she did not exist at all.
+A beast of some sort, orb-like swished into her dress, tickling her and giving birth to a laugh.

+Ten minutes ago I'd been playing with Sledgehammer by the campfire, and then Father had said it was not a good place to stay, and had led the townspeople out into the woods.
+At that time, I thought, this forest is not quite good, there is wood to renew the fire, but also can withstand the cold wind, and the moon is a good poetic.
+What's wrong with Dad?
+When I asked him, he wouldn't tell me.
+Now, Dad suddenly and the village chief two people walking back, I am even more curious, stalking on the two of them, do not care what.
+I kicked the snow along the path, Dad holding a burning torch, the village chief carrying a black cloth bag, bulging.
+Dad did not allow me to ask the village head what is in the bag, I guess it is certainly not a human head, nor the head of other animals, after all, the village head is also a handful of years old.

+The moon was shining brightly, and in a moment we were swaying to the forest.
+From a distance, the forest is black, approaching is different, the branches of the dead trees are intertwined, the moonlight is cut into a piece of a piece, but also dripping red drops of blood.
+I don't remember much of what happened at that time, but occasionally the words ‘misunderstanding’, ‘rescue’, ‘what is it’ came into my ears, and I woke up to see a woman I'd never seen before sitting next to me.
+I woke up to a woman I'd never seen before sitting next to me combing my hair.

+___
 <p align="center"><strong>Sand Lamp Thunderstorm.</strong></p>

 A plain-colored lamp post engraved with exquisite nautilus patterns stands on the vast expanse of yellow sand.
 Ice-crystal-like grains of fine sand, circling around the pole upward, tornado-like straight to the clouds, so the sky darkened, the crisis surfaced.